IMAGINARY/Arnold5to15/solution/README.md

 The solutions here were compiled originally by Rik Biel in Dutch.

+This booklet is also available under the Creative Commons BY-NC-SA 3.0 license (http://creativecommons.org/licenses/by-nc-sa/3.0/)

 You can translate these solutions or propose new ones to the still unsolved problems.